 Whole plants of Oxalis corniculata and Acmella caulirhiza were harvested at Bafoussam III in the West region of Cameroon in March 2019.
 Plants were authenticated at the Cameroon National Herbarium in comparison with the specimen voucher N° 8680 / SRF/cam and N° 3307617NC respectively for Oxalis corniculata and Acmella caulirhiza.
-The whole fresh plant were cleaned, cut into pieces and dried under a shade at room temperature.
+The whole fresh plants were cleaned, cut into pieces and dried under a shade at room temperature.
 The decoction was carried out separately by boiling 100 g of the powder in 1.5 L of tap water for 10 min following the traditional healer instructions.
-The filtrate obtained was dried at 45°C in drying-cupboard to yield 20% and 24.14% respectively of Oxalis corniculata and Acmella caulirhiza extract; kept at room temperature until use.
-The dose of the traditional healer was determined and corresponding to 300 mg/kg which was surrounding by the lower (150 mg/kg) and the higher (300 mg/kg) dose.
-After preparing different tested doses, a third of each dose was administrated by percutaneous route while the two third were given orally as recommended by the practionner.
+The filtrate obtained was dried at 45 °C in drying-cupboard to yield 20 % and 24.14 % respectively of Oxalis corniculata and Acmella caulirhiza extracts; kept at room temperature until use.
+The dose of the traditional healer was determined and corresponding to 300 mg/kg which was surrounding by the lower (150 mg/kg) and the higher (300 mg/kg) doses.
+After the preparation of different tested doses, a third of each dose was administrated by percutaneous route, while the two third were given orally as recommended by the practionner.

-2.2.Animals
+2.2.
+Animals

-Male rats weighing $250 \pm 20$ g were used in the present study.
+Female rats weighing 250 ± 20 g were used in the present study.
 They were obtained from the animal house of Faculty of Science at the University of Yaoundé I (Cameroon).
-Animals were submitted to the standard diet established in this laboratory and they received water ad libitum.
-The procedures followed the principles of laboratory animal use and care of the "European community guidelines (EEC Directive 2010/63/EEC) and were approved by the "Animal Ethical committee" of the Faculty of Science, University of Yaoundé I.
+Animals were submitted to the standard diet established in the laboratory and they received water ad libitum.